Betong Division: Demography

 The population of Betong Division (year 2008 estimate) was 116,700.

 Ethnics

-Betong division is traditionally a home to Iban, Malay and Chinese people.
+Betong division is traditionally a home to Iban and Malay people.
 Most Ibans are scattered throughout rural areas of Betong and Saratok.
 Whilst, Malay people are concentrated at the town and major village areas in Betong (especially at Pusa and Maludam area) and Saratok.
 Chinese people are more concentrated at town areas, such as at Betong and Saratok, while some resides at Pusa.
 Other races such as Bidayuh, Melanau and Orang Ulu are not native to Betong division.
 However, due to migration all over Sarawak, more and more of them coming to Betong to settle.

 Foreign workers is a rare sight in Betong division.
 Many of them work in palm oil plantations.

 Members of Parliament

 Geography and economy

 Betong Division is divided into three broad topographical regions — the coastal or riverine region, the midland region, and the inland or hilly interior region.
 The coastal or riverine region is mainly made up of peat swamp with very limited suitable area for agricultural activities in its natural condition.
 In areas with improved irrigation systems, the soil has gradually improved to enable some agricultural activities to be carried out.
 Some of the crops planted in the coastal or riverine region are wet paddy, sago, coconuts and perennial crops.
 Some of the coastal or riverine areas have potential for aquaculture activities such as brackish water fish, tiger prawn and crab cultivation.
 The midland region has more suitable areas for agricultural activities.
 Crops such as pepper, rubber, paddy, and oil palm are planted in the midland region.
 Most of the livestock and pond fish rearing are also found in this region.
 All the commercial livestock in the division area are in this region.
 The inland or hilly interior region is mountainous with steep terrain and only pockets of the areas are cultivated with hilly paddy, pepper and rubber.